 - Remember to check in on your friends.
 We aren’t saying you should text during class, but staying connected to your friends is vital.
 It is going to take more effort now that you’re not passing them in the hallway, so set up a virtual lunch date, FaceTime during a free period, or join an e-sports league together.
 Maintaining friendships while practicing social distancing is going to require some more thought initially, but you’ve got this!

 - Stay positive.
 None of us could have predicted that we would need to transition to e-learning this spring, but we’re Hun, and we thrive when we’re challenged.
 It’s going to be different, but different is also an opportunity.
 You’ll get the chance to learn new things about yourself along the way and maybe you’ll develop an interest in computer science (we’re just saying).

 - Reach out if you need extra help.
 Whether you’re hoping for a more thorough explanation of the lesson, help troubleshooting a technology issue, or need wellness support, reach out to the folks we’ve identified in our emails and COVID-19 web page.
 There’s a whole team of people here to support you.

 We can’t wait to tackle this together. #RemoteRaiders

 To help mitigate the spread of COVID-19, The Hun School shifted to an entirely remote learning program from March 2020 - the remainder of the school year.

 The Hun School faculty put a lot of thought and careful consideration into how the program would run.
 We received great feedback from parents, teachers and students on the program's set up and effectiveness.

-More information is available on our COVID-19 information page.
+More information is available on our Health Services page.